 Sources.
-The Index relies on the following sources in assessing property rights: World Economic Forum, World Competitiveness Report; World Bank, Doing Business; and Credendo Group, Country Risk Assessment.
+The Index relies on the following sources in assessing property rights: Credendo, Country Risk and Insights, 2021; U.S. Chamber of Commerce, International IP Index, 2021; and World Bank, Worldwide Governance Indicators.

 Judicial Effectiveness

 Well-functioning legal frameworks are essential for protecting the rights of all citizens against unlawful acts by others, including governments and powerful private parties.
 Judicial effectiveness requires efficient and fair judicial systems to ensure that laws are fully respected and appropriate legal actions are taken against violations.